Poverty threshold: Poverty dynamics

 Living above or below the poverty threshold is not necessarily a position in which an individual remains static.
 As many as one in three impoverished people were not poor at birth; rather, they descended into poverty over the course of their life.
 Additionally, a study which analyzed data from the Panel Study of Income Dynamics (PSID) found that nearly 40% of 20-year-olds received food stamps at some point before they turned 65.
 This indicates that many Americans will dip below the poverty line sometime during adulthood, but will not necessarily remain there for the rest of their life.
 Furthermore, 44% of individuals who are given transfer benefits (other than Social Security) in one year do not receive them the next.
 Over 90% of Americans who receive transfers from the government stop receiving them within 10 years, indicating that the population living below the poverty threshold is in flux and does not remain constant.

 Cutoff issues

-Most experts and the public agree that the official poverty line in the United States is substantially lower than the actual cost of basic needs.
+Many experts have said that the official poverty line in the United States is substantially lower than the actual cost of basic needs.
 In particular, a 2017 Urban Institute study found that 61% of non-elderly adults earning between 100 and 200% of the poverty line reported at least one material hardship, not significantly different from those below the poverty line.
 The cause of the discrepancy is believed to be an outdated model of spending patterns based on actual spending in the year 1955; the number and proportion of material needs has risen substantially since then.